The ‘digital disrupters’ of office design

 How technology is transforming the future of office fitouts

 Perhaps you’re a tech company in search of an interactive workspace that ticks all the right boxes—or a startup looking to future-proof your office design?
-Whatever the case, the innovation that’s shaping our corporate culture seems to be influencing the office fit outs of today.
+Whatever the case, the innovation that’s shaping our corporate culture seems to be influencing the new office fit outs of today.

 We live in a world where WiFi is as plentiful as the air we breathe – where meetings take place without the limitations of location.
 And with the ability to work anywhere at any time, the focus has shifted towards a more efficient use of space.
 But it’s becoming increasingly difficult to predict which job roles will continue to exist, and CEOs are scratching their heads when faced with the prospect of a new fit out.
 So, how does the workplace adapt to these rapid changes?